openintegrationhub/Connectors/Adapters/AdapterChecklists/AdapterDescriptionAndDocumentationGuidelines.md

 ## README.md
 - [ ] Description of the application adapter connects to
 - [ ] List of environment variables that need to be configured (e.g. OAuth ClientID/Secret)

 # Should Have
 ## README.md
 - [ ] Description of the incoming message and outgoing message for each action/trigger (e.g. Update Contact Action)
     - [ ] Description of any attachments generated or consumed for each action/trigger

 ## Component.json
+See the [AdapterJsonSchema](https://github.com/openintegrationhub/Connectors/blob/master/Adapters/AdapterJsonSchema.json) for a template to create the `component.json` file.

 - [ ] `component.json` should have a global `description` field filled.
 - [ ] `component.json` should have a link to the documentation, e.g. `README` file below
 - [ ] Each field in credentials should have a `note` on it explaining what exactly is required here (unless it's obvious, e.g. password)